Black And Orange Birds: 16 Species in North America

 Altamira Oriole

-Have you heard about this one before?
-It’s the largest oriole in the United States.
-Details to help you differentiate it from other orioles are a pointed bill, a bright orange body, a black mask, and a black upper back.
-It’s one of the few avians with the same plumage for both sexes, as the female also has a black mask.
+Altamira orioles are the largest oriole in the United States.
+They have a pointed bill, a bright orange body, a black mask, and a black upper back.
+It’s one of the few avians with the same plumage for both sexes which can make things tricky when you’re trying to distinguish betwen males and females.

 15. Scarlet Tanager